agorum/albert-ai-website-chat/README.md

 - Input area with auto-resizing textarea (up to 5 lines), Enter-to-send, and a send button
 - Simulated agent with typing indicator and streamed responses using randomized delays
 - Optional privacy consent flow before the first message is sent
+- Remembers its open/closed state across page navigation for a seamless user experience
 - TypeScript types plus ESM and IIFE bundles for modern build setups or classic script tags

 ## Installation